NTIA/gilbert-elliot-model/README.md

 The Gilbert-Elliot burst error model is a popular and effective tool for treating bursty (non-independent) errors in communication links.
 This software accompanies the NTIA Technical Memorandum 23-XXXX.
-It provides functions for simulating errors using the model and to analyze error arrays to estimate model parameters.
+It provides functions for simulating errors using the model and analyzing error arrays to estimate model parameters.
-It can also make an estimate of the most likely version of the model: the two-parameter $(p, r)$, three-parameter $(p, r, h)$ or four-parameter $(p, r, k, h)$.
+It can also make an estimate of the most likely version of the model to emit a given observation: the two-parameter $(p, r)$, three-parameter $(p, r, h)$ or four-parameter $(p, r, k, h)$.

-Upon installation the package provides a command line interface to determine valid model control values and simulate errors.
+Upon installation the package provides a command line interface which allows users to determine valid model control values and simulate errors.

 ## Installation
 Navigate to the directory containing the source code and run: